NSRare/NSGIF/README.md

 ## How it works
 ![NSGIF](https://dl.dropboxusercontent.com/s/nsh0s1shh9fbqpu/NSGIF-HIW.png?dl=0)
 That's it really.
+Although iOS defaults to .MOV for recordings you can also use .AVI and .MP4.
 If you want to go into some technical details though, here they are:

 ## Add to your project